OpsiMate/documentation/opsimate-docs/docs/providers-services/overview.md

 1. **[Add Providers](providers/add-provider)** - Connect your infrastructure
 2. **[Discover Services](services/add-services)** - Find and import your applications
-3. **[Monitor Everything](../services/managing-services)** - Keep your services healthy
+3. **[Monitor Everything](../dashboards/overview)** - Keep your services healthy

 :::tip Pro Tip
-Start with one provider and let Service Peek discover its services automatically.
+Start with one provider and let OpsiMate discover its services automatically.
 You can always add more providers and manually add specific services later!
 :::